 Elafonisi and Innahorion

 Our next, and final stop took us back to the north coast of the island, to the wonderful port town of Chania.
-But not without detour.
-Our lonely planet guide mentioned a driving route to Elafonisi from Paleochora, so we set off early in the morning hoping to beat the crowds – if you’re tempted to do the same, don’t!
-What started off as a windy, narrow mountain road eventually turned into a rocky downhill path, so thin and bumpy we expected our little hired car to drop down the steep rocky cliffs any second.
-The pot holes were so deep and the rocks in the road so sharp, it is a miracle we made it to Elafonisi in one piece (read more about driving in Crete here).
+But not without a detour.
+Our lonely planet guide mentioned a driving route from Paleochora to Elafonisi, so we set off early in the morning hoping to beat the crowds.
+If you’re tempted to do the same, don’t!
+What started off as a windy, narrow mountain road eventually turned into a rocky downhill path.
+The ‘road’ was so thin and bumpy we expected our little hired car to drop down the steep rocky cliffs any second.
+The pot holes were insane and the rocks in the road so sharp, it is a miracle we made it to Elafonisi in one piece.
 By the time we finally reached the beach we were mentally and physically exhausted, and the (admittedly gorgeous beach) disappointingly overcrowded.

-Back on the road we chose the scenic route through the Innahorion mountain villages and briefly stopped in one of them, Elos, for a late lunch before reaching our final destination in Chania.
+Back on the road we chose the scenic route through the Innahorion mountain villages towards Chania.
+On the way we briefly stopped in one of the little villages, Elos, for a late lunch before reaching our final destination in Chania.

-With the area around Chania being a main site of the Battle of Crete in 1941, there are two major war cemeteries in the area – the German cemetery at Maleme, where nearly 4,500 German soldiers are laid to rest, and the Commonwealth cemetery at Souda Bay, hosting over 1,500 graves of Commonwealth soldiers.
+With the area around Chania being a main site of the Battle of Crete in 1941, there are two major war cemeteries in the area.
+Nearly 4,500 German soldiers are laid to rest at the German cemetery at Maleme.
+The Commonwealth cemetery at Souda Bay hosts over 1,500 graves of Commonwealth soldiers.

 After a few chilled out days in Chania we returned to Heraklion to catch our flight home.